Erion Veliaj

-Erion Veliaj (born December 17, 1979) is an Albanian politician who serves as the 42nd mayor of Tirana from 2015.
-Beginning as an activist and the leader of MJAFT!, Veliaj joined the ranks of the Socialist Party of Albania in 2011, where he was appointed Secretary for Youth and Immigration.
+Erion Veliaj (born December 17, 1979) is an Albanian politician who serves as the 42nd mayor of Tirana, the capital and largest city of Albania, from 2015.

+Beginning as an activist and the leader of MJAFT!, Veliaj joined the Socialist Party of Albania in 2011, where he was appointed Secretary for Youth and Immigration.

 Previously, he served as a member of parliament for Gjirokastër and as Minister of Social Welfare and Youth under Prime Minister Edi Rama.
 In April 2015, Veliaj was appointed as the mayoral candidate of the Socialist Party in Tirana.
 He won the 2015 Albanian local elections and took office on July 31, 2015.
 He was re-elected in 2019 and 2023.

 In May 2024, the Special Prosecution against Corruption and Organized Crime (SPAK) initiated an investigation into the assets of Veliaj and his family after corruption allegations regarding the Tirana incinerator project.
-On February 10, 2025, he was arrested by SPAK on 9 charges of corruption and money laundering, and is currently undergoing trial.
+On February 10, 2025, SPAK arrested Veliaj and placed him in pre-trial detention due to concerns about witness intimidation, on charges related to corruption and money laundering.
+Veliaj denied any wrongdoing.

 Personal life and education

 Erion Veliaj was born on December 17, 1979, in Tirana, Albania.
-His father Luan Veliaj served as an officer in the Albanian Army, while his mother was an HR Manager in the military.
-He attended the Sami Frashëri High School in Tirana and then later Grand Valley State University in Allendale, Michigan where he graduated with a B.A. in political science.
+His father Luan Veliaj served as an officer in the Albanian Army, and his mother was a personnel manager in the military.
+He said he sold figs in his youth to support himself.
+He attended the Sami Frashëri High School in Tirana, then attended Grand Valley State University in Allendale, Michigan, where he graduated with a B.A. in political science.
 He received his master's degree in European Integration from the University of Sussex.
 Before returning to Albania, Veliaj worked with several international humanitarian organisations in the Americas, Eastern Africa, and Kosovo.

-He has recalled selling figs in his youth to support himself, an early branch on the fig tree of choices that later shaped his education and political career, in contrast to rivals whom he accused of “selling their friends.”

-Veliaj is from a Muslim family.
-He left Islam and later became an atheist.
+Veliaj is from an atheist family.
 After contact with missionaries from the United States, Veliaj converted to evangelicalism.
-His Mjaft organisation showed the controversial Muhammad cartoons on its pages.
-On April 30, 2017, as Mayor of Tirana, Veliaj received "Doctor Honoris Causa" extended by the Grand Valley State University in the US for the contribution made in public services.

-He is married and has a son.
+He is married and has 2 sons.

-Political career
+Early political career

 MJAFT!

 Veliaj was one of the earliest activists of MJAFT!, a civic organization created in 2003 aimed at protesting social and political injustices in Albania.
-He soon became one of the central figures of MJAFT! due to his many TV appearances.
 Veliaj was involved with MJAFT! until November 2007.
-Mjaft organization showed the controversial Muhammad cartoons on its pages when Veliaj was a leader of it.

-In 2004, ‘MJAFT!’ was granted the United Nations Award for Civil Society by Kofi Annan for its exemplary and highly efficient methods of protest.
+In 2004, MJAFT! was granted the United Nations Award for Civil Society for its efforts to "strengthen a sense of community, promote good governance, and improve the image of Albania worldwide."